nihitx/Task/README.md

 *`UTF8` since latin1 is old school.

+*`ENGINE` on local InnoDB is perfectly fine but on cloud spatial index only works with MYISAM.

 ### PHP TASK

 `Main controller` has all the functionality that calls the garage table with given inputs.